 Eating, drinking and smoking in public by adults during Ramadan is prohibited.

-HOWEVER, contrary to laws that carry fines of up to 2000AED for eating in public during Ramadan, general practise in Dubai has significantly changed over the last two years.
+HOWEVER, contrary to laws that carry fines of up to 2000 AED for eating in public during Ramadan, general practice in Dubai has significantly changed over the last three years.
 Eating establishments previously needed licenses to operate during daylight hours of Ramadan, and blacked-out windows.

 In the privacy of your own home or hotel room, you can do as you please.

-What about children during Ramadan?
+What about children during Ramadan in Dubai?

-Younger children, especially those under six years old are not expected to participate in fasting Muslim and Non-Muslim.
+Younger children, especially those under six years old, are not expected to participate in fasting, Muslim and Non-Muslim.
 Pre-pubescent children between seven and 12 years old may start to observe fasting for short periods at a time.
-On reaching puberty participation by all Muslims (some exceptions mentioned below) is required.
+On reaching puberty, participation by all Muslims (some exceptions mentioned below) is required.

 For younger children who attend nursery or playgroups, you should see no change, though hours may be reduced.
-You should freely be able to feed a young child when they are hungry and dress them as appropriate for the weather.
+You should freely be able to feed a toddler or young child when they are hungry and dress them as appropriate for the weather.